WELCOME TO ACCSA ONLINE

 The Association is voluntary and independent.

-The Association’s current activities include lobbying for the regulation of both funded and privately operated CCSs, development and provision of CCS specific training, the facilitation of national conferences and training forums and the upkeep of a comprehensive, information based website for members, subscribers, those who refer to a CCS and those needing to use a service.
+The Association’s current activities include lobbying for the regulation and accreditation of both funded, full fee paying and privately operated CCSs, development and provision of CCS specific training, the facilitation of national conferences and the upkeep of a comprehensive, information based website for members, subscribers, those who refer to a CCS and those needing to use a service.

 ACCSA’S REGULATION CAMPAIGN

 The Australian Children’s Contact Services Association’s “CCS Regulation Campaign” sees the assurance of a better quality and more uniform practice being achieved through two major steps: